-Julie Imanuel Brown was appointed to the Florida Public Service Commission by Governor
+Julie Imanuel Brown was reappointed to the Florida Public Service Commission by

-Charlie Crist and reappointed by Governor Rick Scott for a four-year term beginning
+was reappointed by Governor Rick Scott for a four-year term beginning January 2,

-January 2, 2011.
-Prior to her appointment, she was Associate Legal Counsel of First
+2011.
+Prior to her appointment, she was Associate Legal Counsel of First American

-American Corporation, a Fortune 500 company, where she handled a variety of legal
+Corporation, a Fortune 500 company, where she handled a variety of legal issues

 with regulatory authorities.